-Some NFL observers claimed that Richie Incognito’s alleged treatment of Miami Dolphins teammate Jonathan Martin was simply part of the loose locker room culture.
+Some NFL observers claimed Miami Dolphins guard Richie Incognito’s alleged treatment of teammate Jonathan Martin was simply part of the loose locker room culture.
 It is a world outsiders do not understand, and a macho environment where only the strong survive.

 If the latest accusation against Incognito is true, it is hard to imagine his NFL career in Miami will last after this season.